Lucy Maria (1801 ship): British ownership

 New owners renamed Victoria.
 Apparently she became Troubridge, or Trowbridge.
 In 1810 her master appears to have been Captain Samuel Gourley, who however died in Bengal.

 As Troubridge she participated in the campaign to capture Île de France (Mauritius).

 In 1810 the British Government detached Bombay Anna and Minerva, and two Calcutta ships, Oxford and Troubridge, from the rest of the transports and sent the four to the Cape of Good Hope to gather reinforcements.
 The governor there, Lord Caledon, delayed their departure.
 They were armed and received a naval officer to command them.
 (They may thereafter have been styled briefly as HM hired armed ships.)
 They arrived at Mauritius too late to participate in the attack.
 Troubridge's naval commander may have been Lieutenant Thomas Mansel; obituaries describe him as her commander and state that he participated in the invasion.

-Trowbridge, Fairlie, Fergusson, and Co, owners, appeared in a list of vessels belonging to the port of Calcutta in January 1811.
+Trowbridge, Fairlie, Fergusson, and Co., owners, appeared in a list of vessels belonging to the port of Calcutta in January 1811.

 Troubridge served as a transport during the British invasion of Java in 1811.
 She was part of the second division, which sailed from Malacca on 11 June 1811.

 On 2 October 1813 there occurred a trial on Java under a British judge and before an Anglo-Dutch jury.
 Troubridge's third mate, a gunner, and another crewman were charged with having kidnapped a young girl at Sambas, in Borneo, and attempted to sell her as a slave at Semarang on 23 August.
 The jury found them "Not guilty".
 Troubridge's master was Captain Humphreys.
 On 10 October Troubridge sailed from Java for Bengal with Major General Gillespie.

 By 1815 or so Troubridge had reverted to the name Lucy Maria.
 The East-India Register and Directory for 1819 gives the name of Lucy Maria's owner as Fairlie & Co., and her port of registry as Calcutta.

+In 1816 Lucy and Maria, Captain A. Barclay, transported the 72nd Regiment of Foot from Calcutta to Mauritius and the Cape of Good Hope.
+This trip was mentioned in an article in the Edinburgh Literary Journal of 1830 — Quote: